akyriako/otc-docs/doc/source/caf/adopt/big-data-migration.rst

 -  Big data assets, including resources, data, and permission configurations

-In the **migration solution design phase**, Huawei is the main party, and the customer is the supporting party.
+In the **migration solution design phase**, T-Systems is the main party, and the customer is the supporting party.
 They should work together to design the migration solution and determine the migration content,
 including: